School Heritage

 Our Heritage

-Dulwich International High School Suzhou was the sixth school to join the Dulwich College International family of schools.
-Dulwich International High School Suzhou is made up of approximately 750 students from age 14 to age 19, with over six different nationalities represented in our diverse student body.
+Dulwich International High School Programme Suzhou was the sixth school to join the Dulwich College International family of schools.
+Dulwich International High School Programme Suzhou is made up of approximately 750 students from age 14 to age 19, with over six different nationalities represented in our diverse student body.

 Our links to Dulwich College, founded in 1619, are strong, and we collaborate closely with the other schools in the network to encourage an international outlook and create an extended community where academic ability is fostered, creativity is valued, and diversity is celebrated.